pts/pts-chroot-env-qq/README.txt

 * To install packages to a Debian or Ubuntu chroot, first run `qq apt-get update', then run `qq apt-get install PACKAGENAME'.
-* To install an initial chroot environment on Linux i386 or amd64 systems using pts-debootstrap (https://github.com/pts/pts-debootstrap/), run `qq debootrap DISTRO TARGETDIR', e.g.
+* To install an initial chroot environment on Linux i386 or amd64 systems for Linux distributions Ubuntu and Debian using pts-debootstrap (https://github.com/pts/pts-debootstrap/), run `qq debootsrap DISTRO TARGETDIR', e.g.

     $ qq pts-debootstrap feisty feisty_dir
     $ cd feisty_dir